-8 Simple Strategies to Transition to a Plant-Based Diet
+8 Simple Strategies to Go Plant-Based, According to Experts

 Shifting from the standard American diet to a plant-based diet can be confusing, not to mention overwhelming.
-You’ve eaten one way your entire life, after all, and any habit you’ve followed for a long time is tough to change, not to mention, of course, that you’re confused about where to start.
+You’ve eaten one way your entire life, after all, and any habit you’ve followed for a long time is tough to change, and of course, you’re probably confused about where to start.
 Sure, it’s easy enough to say eat more plants, but how?
 Fortunately, you don’t have to expend much mental energy on this, as experts shed light on what first steps they recommend.

 1. Start with one plant-based meal a day

 If you’re like most individuals, you’re eating three main meals so why not make one of them plant-based?
 “Even just one meal a day can help your health,” says Katrina Pilkington, NASM-certified nutrition coach and certified personal trainer in Las Vegas, adding that fruits and vegetables should make up the bulk of these meals.
-By doing this, you’ll join a movement called the One Meal a Day for the Planet started by Suzy Amis Cameron, spouse of movie director James Cameron, which Oprah promoted on her show and then followed it in January.
+By doing this, you’ll join a movement called the One Meal a Day for the Planet started by Suzy Amis Cameron, environmental advocate and spouse of movie director James Cameron.

 2. Ditch the dairy

-According to the Physicians Committee for Responsible Medicine, dairy comes with numerous dangers, including increased risk of heart disease, diabetes and certain cancers like breast, ovarian and prostate.
-Fortunately, with the plethora of non-dairy options on the market these days, including plant-based milks, cheeses, and yogurts, it’s easier than ever to make the switch.
+According to the Physicians Committee for Responsible Medicine, dairy comes with numerous dangers, including increased risk of heart disease, diabetes, and certain cancers like breast, ovarian, and prostate.
+Fortunately, with the plethora of non-dairy options on the market these days, including plant-based milk, cheeses, and yogurts, it’s easier than ever to make the switch.

 3. Follow the Daily Dozen